SandraRodgers/shop-lidora2/README.md

 # Shop Lidora (Official Version)

-This is the updated website for shoplidora.com which will be launched in August 2019.
-It is currently a work in progress.
+This is an ecommerce site that I created as my final project at the end of my full-stack bootcamp program at Dev Mountain.
+April 2019.